Microsoft We’re Having Trouble Processing Your Payment: Fix

 4. Make sure region/time settings and pay account are properly set

 As we go deeper into the possible causes list, it’s important that you come from a region which allows purchases.
 The rules for this vary, so there are some games or apps you’ll be able to obtain regardless of your geo-location.
 On the other hand, lot’s of games are not available globally, so make sure you’re able to get the game in the first place.

 Also, you can change your region and time to match the account settings and payment options.
 Namely, your account credentials need to be set to the same location and ZIP code number as your debit/credit card.
 For example, you won’t be able to pay for a game with the foreign card.

 Finally, if none of the aforementioned solutions helped you address the “We’re having trouble processing your purchase” error, we suggest sending the ticket to Microsoft.

 The support should be able to check what’s exactly causing the problem.
 You might need to send a few screenshots, but the whole effort won’t take you more than 15 minutes.

 You can report your issues and send inquiries, here.

-With that said, we can conclude this article.
+With that said, we can conclude this article on the the Microsoft we’re having trouble processing your payment issue.
 Hopefully, you’ve found it informative.
 In addition, make sure to share your thoughts and additional solutions in the comments section below.